haiwera-silk-cd/magento-devdocs/guides/v2.2/migration/migration-tool-internal-spec.md

 ## Logging {#logging}

 In order to implement output of migration process and control all possible levels PSR logger, which is used in Magento, is applied. \Migration\Logger\Logger class was implemented to provide logging functionality.
-To use the logger you should inject it via constructor {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %}.
+To use the logger you should inject it via constructor {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}依赖注入{% endglossarytooltip %}.

 <pre><code>class SomeClass
 {